Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="height-models">Height Models</a>

 The I3S standard allows either ellipsoidal or gravity-related vertical coordinate systems.
 This allows I3S to be applied across a diverse range of fields and applications.

 At version 1.5, I3S added support for a vertical coordinate systems.
 The Well-known Text (WKT) representation of the Coordinate Reference System now includes the vertical coordinate system used by the layer.
 The spatialReference property also includes a Well-known ID (WKID) and a Vertical Coordinate System Well-known ID (VcsWKID).
 The client application can consume any of these properties to designate the height model.

 The heightModelInfo, included in the 3DSceneLayerInfo resource, is used by clients to determine if the layer's height model is orthometric or gravity-related.

-See the [3DSceneLayerInfo](../docs/1.6/3DSceneLayer.cmn.md) and [heightModelInfo](../docs/1.6/heightModelInfo.cmn.md) pages for more details.
+For more details, see the [3DSceneLayerInfo-common](../docs/1.6/3DSceneLayer.cmn.md), [3DSceneLayerInfo-point](../docs/1.6/3DSceneLayer.psl.md) and [heightModelInfo](../docs/1.6/heightModelInfo.cmn.md) pages.

 ## <a name="indexed-scene-layer">Indexed Scene Layers - Organization and Structure</a>

 I3S organizes information using a hierarchical, node-based spatial index.
 Each node contains features with geometry, textures and attributes.

 ### <a name="i3s-indexing-model-and-tree-structure">I3S - Indexing Model and Tree Structure</a>

 Indexing allows fast access to data blocks.
 In an Indexed 3D Scene Layer, the spatial extent of the data is split into regions called *nodes*.
 Each node has roughly equivalent amounts of data and is organized hierarchically.
 The node index allows clients to efficiently determine which data it needs, and allows the server to quickly locate it.
 Node creation is capacity driven.
 For example, the smaller the node capacity, the smaller the spatial extent of the node.

 Any indexing model can be used to generate indices in I3S.
 Both regular partitioning of space (e.g. Quadtrees) and density dependent partitioning of space (e.g. R-Trees) are supported.
 The partitioning scheme is not exposed to clients.
 This partition results in a hierarchical subdivision of 3D space represented by nodes, which are further organized in a bounding volume tree hierarchy.

 Each node has an ID that is unique within a layer.
 I3S supports two types of nodes: *treekeys* and integers.
-Treekeys are a string based identifier.
-Integer IDs are base on a fixed linearization of the nodes.
+Treekeys are a string based identifiers.
+Integer IDs are based on a fixed linearization of the nodes.

-The treekey format is loosely modeled on binary search tree concept.
+The treekey format is loosely modeled on the binary search tree concept.
 The key value indicates both the level and sibling association of a given node.
 The key also indicates the position of the node in the tree, which allows all resources to be stored in a single dimension.

 Treekeys are strings in which levels are separated by dashes.
 The root node is at level 1 always gets ID `root`.

 For example, take the node with treekey "3-1-0".
 Since it has 3 numeric elements 3, 1 and 0, it can be concluded that the node is on level 4.
 The parent node has treekey  "3-1".

 ![Figure 1: A sample index tree using Treekeys](images/figure-01.png)